patrick-callum-oconnell/caching_sim/README.md

 # caching_sim

+This program was written by PATRICK CALLUM O'CONNELL in December, 2020.

 A program that generates a cache and simulates caching operations, written in C.

 It reads a trace file and performs basic caching functions, printing out when